sbcas/chef-rfc/new/telemetry.md

 the user that product usage data sharing is enabled, and will provide clear information so that users always knowhow to easily change their data sharing preference.

+Tools should provide a command that allows a user to see and understand what data the tool is collecting and reporting.

 All product usage data sharing enabled applications will provide simple ways for a user to check their data sharing preference, and to change that